HelpBot Assistant

 Perform sorting based on its culture

-Perform sorting based on culture in the Grid can be achieved by utilizing the locale property.
-By setting the locale property to the desired culture code, you enable sorting based on that specific culture.
-This allows you to apply locale-specific sorting rules and ensure accurate ordering for different languages and regions.
+Performing sorting based on culture in the grid can be achieved by utilizing the locale property.
+By setting the locale property to the desired culture code, sorting is enabled based on that specific culture.
+This applies locale-specific sorting rules and ensures accurate ordering for different languages and regions.

 In the following example, sorting is performed based on the “ar” locale using the column.sortComparer property.